nasa/cape/doc/common/json/Report/Subfigures/Tecplot.rst

 Colors are interpreted by :mod:`cape.color`.
-The value for ``$mach`` is determined from the case number and the current :class:`cape.trajectory.Trajectory` for the run configuration.
+The value for ``$mach`` is determined from the case number and the current :class:`cape.runmatrix.RunMatrix` for the run configuration.
 If *mach* is not a trajectory key of the current run matrix, this specification will fail.

 The full list of options is shown below.